 Most cases are no asset cases meaning the trustee did not collect any money or liquidate any assets of the debtor.
 Although most debtors have some non-exempt assets, the value is often too low for a trustee to work with

 20% of earned but unpaid wages at the time of filing:

-Chapter 7 Bankruptcy trustees may collect 25% of the debtor’s earned but unpaid wages as of the date of filing.
-For example, if the debtor is paid $1000.00 bi-weekly and files in the middle of the pay period, the trustee would be entitled to 25% of one-half of the debtor’s pay check ($500.00) leaving the trustee with $125.00 (which is 25% of $500.00).
+Chapter 7 Bankruptcy trustees may collect 20% of the debtor’s earned but unpaid wages as of the date of filing.
+For example, if the debtor is paid $1000.00 bi-weekly and files in the middle of the pay period, the trustee would be entitled to $100.00 of the debtor’s paycheck.
 In most cases this does not amount to much, therefore, the trustee may not open a bankruptcy estate unless there are other significant assets to liquidate (tax refunds, bank account balances, payments to insiders).
 Just because a trustee can cause the debtor to turn over assets does not mean he/she will.
 Most trustees do not open a bankruptcy estate unless there is at least $1000.00 to $1500.00 worth of assets subject to turnover.

 20% of the debtor’s Bank account balances:

 Assuming the debtor’s bank account balance was funded solely from wages, the trustee may cause the debtor to turn-over 20% of the debtor’s account balance as of the date of filing.
 For example, if the debtor had $100.00 in the bank on the date of filing, the trustee may collect $25.00 of the balance.